benzhou1/iod/README.md

 <a name="create" />
 ### create(apiKey, [Optional IODhost], [Optional IODport], callback)

 Creates an IOD object with specified `apiKey` and returns it as the second argument to `callback`.
-You can override the host and portm otherwise it will point to the IDOL onDemand server.
+You can override the host and port otherwise it will point to the IDOL onDemand server.
 The returned IOD object contain schemas loaded with all the actions that are available to the specified `apiKey`.

 #### Parameters
 * `apiKey` - Your IDOL onDemand api key